PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/patrol-robot/content.md

 As you can see above, the robot is working fine.
 Responsiveness is pretty good, and the user is able to steer it by using a web HTML page on desktop or Android. 😎

+# AI Support Reflections

+I vividly recall the challenges of writing low-level code for embedded systems during my studies.
+To simplify the process this time, I turned to AI assistants for support.
+I primarily used [Grok](https://x.com/i/grok), with occasional help from ChatGPT and DeepSeek to cross-check answers.

+These tools significantly speeded up my implementation.
+Without AI assistance, I would have spent hours scouring GitHub or Google for code snippets.
+What took about a month with AI would have likely taken two to three times longer without it.

+The AI was particularly valuable for web console development.
+Using simple prompts, I generated a complete HTML site and, with minor tweaks, integrated it with my device via a WebSocket endpoint.

+One challenge I faced was that the generated code didn’t compile with `arduino-esp32` version 3.2.
+I had to manually adjust it to make it compatible, likely because version 3.x is relatively new, and the AI models had not fully adapted to its codebase.

+Despite this issue, the overall experience was excellent.
+Beyond generating functional code, the AI provided clear explanations of specific lines and features, eliminating the need to dig through documentation.
+The AI assistant drastically reduced the initial learning curve, making the process much smoother :smiley_cat:.